rajdakin/maze/README.md

 - If you want to change the starting level:
   1. To play a real level, write a whole number > 0 instead of 1 in [level.lua@line234](level.lua#L234)
   2. To play a test level, write a whole number < 0 instead of -1 in [level.lua@line232](level.lua#L232) **and** set `loadTestLevels` to `true` in [config.lua@line38](config.lua#L38)
-- If you want to change the size of the map, change the `{width, height}` values in [config.lua@line39](config.lua#L39)
+- If you want to change the size of the map, change the `{width, height}` values in [config.lua@line89](config.lua#L89)
-- If you have a taller or smaller screen than me, and that the instructions you give doesn't print on the following line of the last instruction, leaving one white space, change the `mapYoffset` value in [config.lua@line40](config.lua#L40)
+- If you have a taller or smaller screen than me, and that the instructions you give doesn't print on the following line of the last instruction, leaving one white space, change the `mapYoffset` value in [config.lua@line91](config.lua#L91)
 - If you want to interact with the game after ending it, see [INTERACTING.md](INTERACTING.md)
 - If you want to start elsewhere than the first level, change the number inside the equals sign in the `Level:initialize()` function to a pre-set level number in [level.lua@line341](level.lua#L341)
-- If you want to create a level, see [CONTRIBUTING.md#Creating levels](CONTRIBUTING.md#creating-levels)
+- If you want to create a level, see [docs/level.md#Creating levels](docs/level.md#creating-levels)
-- If you want to contribute, see [CONTRIBUTING.md](CONTRIBUTING.md)
+- If you want to contribute, see [docs/lang.md](docs/lang.md) and [docs/level.md](docs/level.md)